 On your first visit, your counselor will ask you many questions to find out what brings you to counseling, what you hope to gain from your visits, and information about your history.
 The initial session is a chance for you to get a feel for your counselor’s style and to make sure that it is a “good fit” for you.

 How Long Does Counseling Last?

 The initial counseling intake is generally 60 minutes.
 Counseling sessions themselves last approximately 45 minutes.
-At times your therapist may recommend 90 minute sessions, for EMDR or marriage counseling for example.
+At times your therapist may recommend 90-minute sessions, for EMDR or marriage counseling for example.
 Most sessions take place weekly, depending on your concerns.
 However, sessions may be scheduled more or less frequently.
-The number of sessions needed varies with each person and problem, which will be discussed during initial sessions.
+The number of sessions needed varies with each person and problem, which will be discussed during the initial sessions.
 However, it is also important to do your own reflection and work in between sessions.
 For counseling to “work”, whether it be therapy or career counseling, you must be an active participant, both in and outside of sessions.

 Counseling is a process that takes courage, patience, and an open mind.
 As licensed therapists and certified career counselors, we are committed to providing an experience that is solution-focused on your goals.